Plane-wave compounding with adaptive joint coherence factor weighting: Results

-Figures 4 and 5 show images of calf muscle tissue from the same volunteer, acquired this time with a L12-3v probe (128 elements, element size 0.2 mm, center frequency ~9 MHz) using 45 plane-wave transmits of angles uniformly distributed between -18 and 18.
+Figures \ref{fig_calf} and \ref{fig_calf_zoom} show images of calf muscle tissue from the same volunteer, acquired this time with a L12-3v probe (128 elements, element size 0.2 mm, center frequency ~9 MHz) using 45 plane-wave transmits of angles uniformly distributed between -18 and 18.
 Two zoom levels are shown of increasing magnification (red boxes).
-The benefits of JCF are most apparent at higher magnification (Fig. 5).
+The benefits of JCF are most apparent at higher magnification (Fig. \ref{fig_calf_zoom}).
 Whereas the images from all other modalities are marred by considerable speckle noise that masks the underlying sample structure, the JCF panel is largely devoid of this noise.
-As a result, the sample structure (here perimysial septa \cite{albayda_diagnostic_2020}) appears much less distorted and mottled.
+As a result, the sample structure (here perimysial septa \cite{albayda_diagnostic_2020}) appears less distorted and mottled.
 These panels in particular highlight the deficiency in using contrast alone as a measure of image quality.
-The contrasts of all panels in Fig. 5 are matched to be the same, and yet the image quality provided by JCF appears manifestly better.
+The contrasts of all panels in Fig. \ref{fig_calf_zoom} are matched to be the same, and yet the image quality provided by JCF appears manifestly better.

-Finally, Fig. 6 shows side-by-side comparisons of the effect of increasing the smoothness parameter $\alpha$, compared to conventional DAS (recalling that DAS is equivalent to JCF$_0$).
-The transition from $\alpha=0$ to $\alpha=1$ provides the most benefit in image quality.
-This trend continues with increasing $\alpha$, though with diminishing returns in imaging quality and noise suppression.
+Finally, Fig. \ref{fig_variation} shows side-by-side comparisons of the effect of increasing the smoothness parameter $\alpha$, compared to conventional DAS (recalling that DAS is equivalent to JCF$_0$).
+The transition from $\alpha=0$ to $\alpha=1$ provides the most apparent benefit in image quality.
+This trend continues with increasing $\alpha$, though with diminishing returns in imaging quality and noise suppression (as confirmed quantitatively by the diminishing increase in gCNR in Figs. \ref{figInclusion} and \ref{figCarotid}).
 Notably, increasing $\alpha$ does not appear to undermine spatial resolution in any way, nor does it appear to alter the relative brightnesses of the signals themselves.